ascartabelli/lamb/README.md

   See the main header: because it's docile like a lamb.

 ## <a name="recent_changes"></a> Recent changes
+You can also check the [full changelog](https://ascartabelli.github.io/lamb/changelog.html).

+- **v0.40.0 - *2016/09/02***
+  - **API change**: `hasKeyValue` now uses the “SameValueZero" comparison
+  - **Fixed**: `updatePath` and `updatePathIn` treated unassigned positive indexes in sparse array as non existent properties
+  - Updated tests for `hasKeyValue`
+  - Updated tests for “pick” and “skip” functions
+  - Updated tests for “pairs”, “tear” and “values” functions
+  - Updated tests of array accessors
+  - Updated tests of object and path accessors
+  - Improved performance of `hasKeyValue`

 - **v0.39.0 - *2016/08/26***
   - **Fully compatible with versions down to 0.37.x**